PRappalini/AWS-OBSERVABILITY-WORKSHOP/docs/index.md

 # Welcome to my Documentation Site

-## I hope you learn as much as I did.
+## I hope you learn as much as I did